-Regardless, fresh corn is one of those things that takes a little time and effort.
+Fresh corn is one of those things that takes a little time and effort.
 The husking and de-silking alone deters most people from serving the fresh variety and going the frozen route.
-But my grilled corn makes it pretty darn easy, if I do say so myself.
-Grilling the unshucked corn for about 12 minutes makes it super easy to shuck and the silks just pull right off.
-I also love the flavor of the corn when it’s cooked in the husks.
-Let me show you how I do it…
+But, this grilled corn makes it pretty darn easy, if I do say so myself.

 Start by filling a clean sink with cool water and soak the unshucked corn in the water for about 15 minutes.
 This helps keep the husks from burning and adds some moisture because the first part of cooking it on the grill basically steams it right in the husks.

-Remove the corn from the grill and allow it to cool enough to handle it.
-Peel the husks back and pull the silks away.
-This should be pretty easy.
-If the silks prove to be troublesome, a soft-bristled brush will help.
-You can pull the husks off completely, but I love leaving them on.
-I think it looks really neat and it gives you a super convenient handle for eating!
 The corn is basically done at this point, but I like to get a little char on it.
-So I increase the grill temp to high and put the corn back on there for a few minutes on each side to add that grilled flavor.
+So, I increase the grill temp to high and put the corn back on there for a few minutes on each side to add that grilled flavor.
 Just be cautious to keep the husks away from the flame if you do leave them on because they’re dry at this point and will burn.
 I usually just hang them over the outside edge of the grill.
-Once that’s done, drizzle them with butter, sprinkle them with salt and get to work.
+Once that’s done, drizzle them with butter, sprinkle them with salt, and get to work.

 Recipe Card